Entenzahn/adl_ws22/README.md

 ## Installation
 All code and notes can be found in the Jupyter notebook.
 Please install the dependencies outlined in requirements.txt.
 The audio files must be downloaded using the repository links above.
 The project is configured for Giantsteps and Giantsteps MTG and allows setup of data locations within the notebook.

 Some of the files could not be opened by librosa.
 The notebook includes a workaround, but it may be hard to follow.
-The affected files are
+The affected Giantsteps files are

 1149778.LOFI.mp3
 1164898.LOFI.mp3